 CiviCamp Montreal is a one-day event to discover CiviCRM, learn new tricks and share your experiences.
 The event will feature two tracks of sessions with a wide array of topics, from beginner to power-user, including a special focus on requirements for organisations North of the border, such as Canadian payment processors, event/membership taxes, tax receipts and translation.
-Register now, we will close the event once we reach the room's capacity.

 On 9 February 2016, Gmail announced it would warn users when they receive e-mail that was not encrypted by the sender.
 After all, e-mail often includes personnal information, but has historically never been encrypted.
 A webmail might use https, an IMAP account is usually using encryption as well, but users do not have an easy way to know if the communication between two e-mail servers is encrypted.
-Gmail therefore introduced a small red open padlock in the e-mail header to warn users if the communication was not encrypted.

 For those of you in the New York City area, 16-19 July 2015 is NYC Drupal Camp (pronounced "nice camp"), an annual grassroots non-profit conference run by volunteers.
 The event covers a broad range of topics related to Drupal.
 As part of the camp, the developers of the Aegir hosting system have organised the first Aegir Summit, 16-17 July.